Posted in: Comics, Heritage Sponsored, Vintage Paper | Tagged: golden age, lou fine, quality comics

 This all seems to imply that Blum may have been giving Fine suggestions on cover imagery for her own stories.
 As we've recently noted, Fine's legendary cover of Fantastic Comics #3 was based on a scene drawn by Toni Blum's father Alex Blum for Fantastic Comics #4.
 While the writing of that story has been tentatively attributed to Eisner, it seems possible that it was actually written by Toni Blum.
 By way of contrast, Fine's early Green Mask covers for Mystery Men Comics appear to have little to do with artist Walter Frame's interior stories.

-The Red Bee is an obscure character elevated to collecting immortality by the cover artistry of Lou Fine, and there's a Hit Comics #5 (Quality, 1940) CGC VG+ 4.5 Off-white pages up for auction in the 2023 June 22 – 25 Comics & Comic Art Signature® Auction #7340 at Heritage Auctions.
-If you've never bid at Heritage Auctions before, you can check out their FAQ on the bidding process and related matters.
+The Red Bee is an obscure character elevated to collecting immortality by the cover artistry of Lou Fine, and there's a copy of his most famous cover appearance on Hit Comics #5 (Quality, 1940) CGC FN+ 6.5 Cream to off-white pages up for auction in the 2024 May 30 Adventures in the Golden Age Comics Showcase Auction #40261 at Heritage Auctions.